Field Breaks Art Club

 Watercolour paper, any watercolour set, a permanent pen or biro, a pencil, a medium size watercolour brush, and a water pot.
 Some kitchen towel might be helpful too

 You will need: Any surface to paint on, preferably primed first with a white emulsion to stop the paint soaking in - watercolour paper, canvas or board will do fine, at whatever size you feel comfortable with.
-A selection of brushes, a palette and water pot, plus the following colours (or as near as you have) White (preferably titanium) yellow ochre,cerulean blue, ultramarine blue, or any other blue you have.
-Finally burnt sienna.
+A selection of brushes, a palette and water pot, plus the following colours (or as near as you have) White (preferably titanium) magenta or crimson/crimson alizarin (anything pink but not orange!), lemon yellow (not cadmium!) cerulean blue, and ultramarine blue, also burnt sienna is useful.

 Once you have signed up to a class, you will receive a confirmation by email.